alexsingleton/geographicdatascience/_posts/2015-07-19-R-Spatial-Analysis-Liverpool.md

 Experience of creating maps in ArcGIS, QGIS or similar is preferable, but not required.
 Experience of using R is not required.
 Please email Nick for more information.
 Refreshments and lunch are provided, and numbers on the course are limited and allocated on a first come, first served basis.

+If you are not already familiar with the basic elements of GIS, you may wish to attend the course “Introduction to QGIS: Understanding and Presenting Spatial Data” instead where we build on basic GIS skills ([more details](http://geographicdatascience.com/training%20course/2015/07/19/Intro-QGIS-Spatial-Data/)).

 ####Costs:
 - £45 – UK registered students
 - £80 – staff at UK academic institutions and research centres, UK-registered charity and voluntary organisations, staff in public sector and government